nesara/Master_Thesis/code/README.md

-Master Thesis on "Small Molecule Generation andOptimization: A GNN-VAE Approach submitted" by
+Master Thesis on "Small Molecule Generation and Optimization: A GNN-VAE Approach submitted" by
 Nesara Belakere Lingarajaiah
 Matr.
 Nr.: 7002967